larsoyd/ArchLinuxTutorials/arch_kde_tutorial.md

 - systemd-automount for GPT partitions
 - KDE Plasma on Wayland
-- `linux-zen` default kernel which is a kernel optimized for desktop use.
-- `linux-lts` for a fallback and debug kernel
+- `linux` default kernel, optional `linux-cachyos` for optimized kernel.
-- zsh default shell for users, dash shell for /usr/bin/sh
+- zsh default shell for users, optional dash shell for /usr/bin/sh
 - systemd-boot with UKIs
 - zswap with a 16 GiB swap file
 - EXT4 for `/`

 ## What my guide will primarily target:
-- AMD CPU + NVIDIA GPU w/ `nvidia-open-dkms`
+- AMD CPU + NVIDIA GPU w/ `nvidia-open`
 **NOTE:** This tutorial assumes you have a Turing (NV160/TUXXX) and newer	card for current driver.
 Check your card first.

 I included some stuff for AMDGPUs and Intel too, but my system is NVIDIA so I may have missed some things.